Updated August 31, 2021

 - The policy is much cheaper than most expat investments.
 The exact charging structure will depend on several factors, but are nowhere near as expensive as some of the policies I have reviewed before.

 - The speed of service is quick.
 You don’t need to send in physical documents.
 This means that setting up the policy, adding money and withdrawals is quick and easy.
+Or at leas they used to be quick (more on that later on).

 - The minimum investments are only $30,000, 20,000GBP or 25,000 Euros which is much lower than most competitor companies.